ad-thor/Unity_Plugin/Unity Integration Guide.md

 ```
-# Getting Started with the Appo Unity Plugin
+# Getting Started with the Cloudmobi Unity Plugin

 * [Before You Start](#start)
 * [SDK Set Up](#step1)